Investing in Coins

 The market has outperformed the FTSE 100 in recent years, with the Avarae Investment Trust - which holds a £1m ($1.6m) 1344 double florin, an Emperor Claudius aurei and a William the Conqueror silver penny - returning 40% over a three year period between 2008 and 2011, compared to the FTSE 100's 26% over the same time frame.

-The average coin on the PCGS US Key Dates and Rarities Index rose by 8% pa between January 1970 and August 2012.
+The average coin on the PCGS US Key Dates and Rarities Index rose by 5.6% pa in 10 years to November 2013.

 Thinking of investing in coins?
 Click here to get started.